bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 A `RenderFragment` parameter is very similar to the special `ChildContent` parameter described in the previous section, since a `ChildContent` parameter _is_ of type `RenderFragment`.
 The only difference is the name, which must be anything other than `ChildContent`.

-In Blazor, a `RenderFragment` parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or a mix of the two.
+In Blazor, a `RenderFragment` parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or it can be a mix of the two.
 If it is another component, then that component can also receive child content, and so forth.

 The following subsections has different examples of content being passed to the following component's `RenderFragment` parameter: